gammu/gammu/docs/manual/smsd/dbi.rst

 .. note::

     You can find the script in :file:`docs/sql/sqlite.sql` as well.
-There are also scripts for other databases as well.
+There are also scripts for other databases in same folder.